-Physics 4B will be held online for the entirety the quarter.
+Physics 4B will be held online for the entirety of Spring '21 quarter.
 This means that academic integrity is at the forefront of leading issues for students and instructors taking classes online today.
-We are committed to upholding the values of Foothill as a community college to ensure the integrity of student work and personal effort in their academic role.
+We are committed to upholding the values of De Anza College as a community college to ensure the integrity of student work and personal effort in their academic role.
 As an agreement to these terms each student must abide to their role upholding the values of academic integrity.

-In other words, as an enrolled student in Physics 4B, one must agree to upholding the values put forward by Foothill's statement on academic integrity.
+In otherwords, as an enrolled student of De Anza college in Physics 4B, one must agree to upholding the values put forward by De Anza's statement on academic integrity.
 A student will accept that by taking on the risk of copying the work of others without credit, that he or she accept a zero for the assignment or exam.
 In addition to the risks, there are online services and forums where students may post questions for answers.
 Therefore, one will not rely on these resources other than for understanding course material leading up to a test.
 Other resources include, and are not limited to working with others over communication applications during an exam.